 (deputy: Senior Lecturer Kim Rancken)

-The university’s General Counsel Anna Härmä presents matters for consideration to board meetings.
+The university’s Legal Counsel Anna Härmä presents matters for consideration to board meetings.

 Familiarise yourself with the rules regarding how, when and to whom the request regarding re-assessment of evaluation should be made.
 Please refer to the Regulations of the Board of Review.